 - MINI knows you want one.
 When people shop around for a car, they can bounce from dealership to dealership without really expressing they want a particular type of car.
 Unfortunately, when shopping for a MINI, most dealers will know that you want one of those in particular.
 If you express you drove a long way, loved them for years, etc., then they can turn that against you.

 - Dealerships aren't everywhere.
-In my case, the closest dealership is about an hour and a half away, and is a pain to drive to.
+In my case, the closest dealership is about an hour and a half away.
+It is certainly a pain to drive to.
 I am lucky that I have one that close.
 Other people may have to travel hours to get to a MINI dealership.
-If you do buy a MINI, then ensure you learn about your warranty.
+If you do buy a car, then ensure that you learn about your warranty.
 The flatbed service they offer to pickup your MINI is only for a limited area, and even getting a rental while your car is being repaired can be limited in how far you can drive it.

 - It's a small car.
-I went from a sports car to a MINI, which to me was a big jump in size, but a lot of people complain that there is very little storage space.
+I went from a sports car to a MINI, which to me was a big jump in size.
+A lot of people complain that these cars have very little storage space.
 It's not meant to be a family car, it's meant to be a fun car that can barely fit four people.
+Folks in the back seat will certainly feel cramped.
 I can hold a lot in my car, it just requires a bit of effort.
-But, the more expensive models have more space.
+However, the more expensive models have more space.

 - Uses the most expensive fuel.
 Despite the decent fuel economy, the MINI does require premium fuel.
-You can use the cheaper types of gas, but it won't be great for your MINI, and will require more fill-ups, so it's strongly discouraged that you do that.
+You can use the cheaper types of gas, but it won't be great for your vehicle, and it will require more fill-ups, so it's strongly discouraged that you do that.